USS Normandy: 2023-24 Israel–Gaza war

 On 24 January 2024, USS Normandy returns home to Norfolk from 8-month deployment.
-Over the course of 262 days, Normandy’s crew conducted over 40 replenishments-at-sea, and manned flight quarters 670 times.
-Normandy’s embarked air detachment, the “Spartans” of Helicopter Maritime Strike Squadron (HSM) 70, flew 393 sorties, totaling 1,132 hours flown.
+Over the course of 262 days, Normandy's crew conducted over 40 replenishments-at-sea, and manned flight quarters 670 times.
+Normandy's embarked air detachment, the "Spartans" of Helicopter Maritime Strike Squadron (HSM) 70, flew 393 sorties, totaling 1,132 hours flown.

 Miscellaneous Activities

 On 8 May 1990, Normandy responded to a distress call by the destroyer off of the coast of Virginia.
 A major fuel oil fire erupted from the ship's Forward Fire Room into the ship's superstructure, isolating the crew forward and aft.
 Fire crews from the Normandy boarded Conyngham via small boat transfer and were instrumental in extinguishing the fire.

 On 21 June 2000, Normandy and the George Washington Battle Group deployed to the Mediterranean and the Arabian Sea.
 On 19 December, Normandy returned to Norfolk just in time for the holidays.

+USS Normandy underway, 1 July 2002.

 On 20 June 2002, Normandy left the US East Coast on deployment.
 Again assigned to the George Washington Battle Group, Normandy returned to Norfolk in December 2002.

 In 2003, the ship was assigned to Cruiser-Destroyer Group 2.

 On 25 March 2005, Normandy left the East Coast with the assault ship ESG, deployed to the Mediterranean and Northern Persian Gulf.
 Normandy returned to Norfolk in October 2005.

 In April 2007, Normandy deployed on her 7-month NATO cruise.
 The ship's crew was awarded the Article 5 NATO Medal.
 She returned on Halloween after 200 days of showing the flag, in the process becoming the first ship to circumnavigate Africa.
 On this cruise, sailors on board earned their Bluenose and Emerald Shellback.

 On 13 January 2010, Normandy was ordered to assist in humanitarian efforts following the 2010 Haiti earthquake.

 On 20 May 2010, Normandy deployed to the Persian Gulf for a seven-month deployment.
 It returned on 12 December 2010, on a bitterly cold, snowy day.

 In 2012, Normandy deployed for two months to the Baltic Sea in support of diplomatic relations in regards to BaltOps 2012 and FRUKUS 2012 (France, Russia, United Kingdom, and United States).

 On 20 April 2015, Normandy along with were deployed off the coast of Yemen to intercept suspected Iranian weapons shipments intended for the Houthi rebels, who are locked in battle with Yemeni government forces.

 On 9 February 2020 while patrolling in the Arabian Sea, Normandy captured a stateless dhow carrying a cargo of 358 missiles, Iranian surface-to-air missiles.

 In July of 2024, Normandy conducted show of force operations in the Norwegian Sea alongside USS Tennessee (SSBN-734).

 On September 25, 2025, Normandy, alongside her sister ship, Philippine Sea, hosted her decommissioning ceremony.

 She was officially decommissioned on September 26, 2025.

+On February 27, 2026, ex-Normandy was towed to Naval Inactive Ship Maintenance Facility, Philadelphia, PA.